divelab/vgg/README.md

 #### Network architecture

-network_depth: how deep of the U-Net including the bottom layer
+network_depth: how deep of the network including the bottom layer

 class_num: how many classes.
 Usually number of classes plus one for background